-The main parts of Sysrepo project are Sysrepo Datastore and Netopeer 2 NETCONF Server, both described below.
-The possible ways of application integration are shown on the integration page.
+The main components in Sysrepo are the Sysrepo Datastore and the Netopeer 2 NETCONF Server, both described below.
+Possible ways of application integration are shown on the integration page.

 Sysrepo team members participated in the IETF96 Hackathon.
 Find out more.

-A high-level overview of Sysrepo can be seen in the image below
+A high-level overview of Sysrepo is shown in the image below

 Netopeer 2 NETCONF Server